duhyuncho1994/BA2025DUCHO/README.md

 - **Equivalence Oracle**
    - Example-based teacher using dataset
-      - Strategy: always yes / always no / random / nearest neighbor
+      - Strategy: always yes / always no / nearest neighbor

 ## What Is Implemented & Where?